 Here are some things you may find surprising:

-Wisdom teeth are actually called third molars.
-They got their nickname from the age when they typically grow in.
-Third molars do not appear until the dental arch becomes larger, around the age of 17-25…a time also referred to as the “age of wisdom.”
+Wisdom teeth are called third molars.
+They got their nickname from the age when they typically grow.
+Third molars do not appear until the dental arch becomes larger, around the age of 17-25…a time, also referred to as the “age of wisdom.”

 According to the American Association of Oral and Maxillofacial Surgeons, an estimated 85% of wisdom teeth will eventually need to be removed.
 This can be because the teeth are impacted or because the area is difficult to reach and difficult to clean.